Skip to Main Content

 Potential Quality Incident Referral Form

-Providers can complete the Potential Quality Incident Referral Form and submit it to the Grievance Department, preferably within one business day of the incident.
+Physicians and other providers can complete the Potential Quality Incident Referral Form and submit it to the Grievance Department, preferably within one business day of the incident.
 The indicators on the form refer to an event or trigger.
-Use the broad general category lists to identify the potential quality of care issue, or use the Other category to describe the incident.
+Use the broad general category lists to identify the potential quality of care issue or use the Other category to describe the incident.
 Additional completion instructions are provided on the form.

 Member appeals and grievances